verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Resolved an issue where Verrazzano started an installation, immediately after an upgrade, but before all the components were ready.
 - Resolved an issue where application pods that required an Istio sidecar did not restart after an upgrade.
-- Resolved unnecessary temporary file cleanup for Helm overrides after install or upgrade.
+- Resolved unnecessary temporary file cleanup for Helm overrides after installation or upgrade.
 - Resolved an issue with Verrazzano resource status conditions being appended as duplicates instead of updated.
 - Resolved an issue where Verrazzano Monitoring Operator was querying OpenSearch before it was ready.
 - Resolved an issue where Verrazzano Platform Operator transitioned to a ready condition before all webhook context paths were ready.